rcc-uchicago/user-guide/docs/midway23/midway_connecting.md

 Download and install the appropriate ThinLinc client here: https://www.cendio.com/thinlinc/download

-Open the ThinLinc client and use the following information to set up your connection to Midway 2 or Midway 3:
+Open the ThinLinc client and use the following information to set up your connection to Midway:

 === "Midway2"
     ```